Upper Elementary Teachers & Staff

 Northern Lights Room

-I changed careers in 2000 and left the corporate world behind, went back to school, and became a full-time certified Lower Elementary Montessori teacher–which I loved.
-Then I was invited to join the Upper Elementary classroom and once again, headed to Xavier to finish my Upper Montessori education and had fallen in love all over again with the Upper Elementary children and curriculum.
+I changed careers in 2000, leaving the corporate world, going back to school and became a full-time AMS Montessori Certified Lower Elementary Montessori teacher–which I loved.
+Then I was invited to join the Upper Elementary classroom about 7 years ago and once again headed to Xavier to finish my Upper Montessori II Certification and had fallen in love all over again with the Upper Elementary children and curriculum.

 I have a Lindner College of Business Bachelor of Administration degree from The University of Cincinnati with additional studies in Physics & Education.
-I am currently studying to obtain my masters in Biology with a focus on teaching environmental conservation from Miami University in Oxford, Ohio.
-I also participated in the iDiscovery Physics Program from Miami University.
-Additional coursework included “Integrating Research and Education: Geological and Paleontological Principles”, “Deep Earth Academy”, the “Galileo & Galileoscope” workshop, and I continue to constantly learn and educate myself in as many ways as possible.
+I will be graduating in December, 2018 with my Masters in Biology with a focus on teaching environmental conservation from Miami University in Oxford, Ohio.
+I have traveled to Belize, India and Thailand for the past three years with Miami University, studying the sustainable cultures and mindfulness of these regions.

-I truly love working with the students and I strive to carry on the tradition of Central Montessori Academy.
+I truly love working with the students and I strive to carry on the traditions of Central Montessori Academy.
 The education of the child does not manifest itself in only the academics but within the development of the whole child socially and emotionally.
 I love incorporating nature into the learning environment and we are lucky to have a variety of natural environments to explore on our school campus.
 The education of the whole child is so important in creating our future leaders and community members because they will then shine and be positive examples to others.
 That is why I love coming to school and teaching every day.